vic/apollo-phoenix-websocket/README.md

 ## Middlewares

 You can use middlewares with `use` just like with the standard apollo network interface.
+For example, a middleware can set authorization token on every request.

 ```javascript
 networkInterface.use([{